sensu/sensu-docs/content/sensu-enterprise/3.1/integrations/ec2.md

 default      | `10`
 example      | {{< highlight shell >}}"timeout": 30{{< /highlight >}}

-## Multi-Account Access
+## Cross-Account Access
+Cross-account access allows you to use IAM-defined trust relationships to access a Sensu Enterprise instance from EC2 clients across multiple AWS accounts.

 ### Client Configuration
-The EC2 integration supports account configuration at the client level when accessing EC2.
+The EC2 integration supports account access configuration at the client level.
-To configure multi-account access, add the `account` attribute to the Sensu client configuration within the `ec2` scope.
+To configure account access, add the `account` attribute to the Sensu client configuration within the `ec2` scope.

 #### Client Configuration Example